javascript-tutorial/ru.javascript.info/1-js/02-first-steps/13-switch/1-rewrite-switch-if-else/task-en.md

-важность: 5
+importance: 5

 ---

-# Напишите "if", аналогичный "switch"
+# Rewrite the "switch" into an "if"

-Напишите `if..else`, соответствующий следующему `switch`:
+Write the code using `if..else` which would correspond to the following `switch`:

 ```js
 switch (browser) {